A Final Word on FCNC-Baryogenesis from Two Higgs Doublets: Introduction

-where the production process is induced by $\rho_{tc}$~\cite{Iguro:2017ysu,Ghosh:2019exx}, while the decay amplitude is proportional to the mixing angle $\cos \gamma$.
-A sufficiently sensitive LHC search could therefore probe precisely the $\rho_{tc}$--EWBG scenario.
-In case the mixing angle $\cos \gamma$ becomes small, the neutral Higgs production process
+where this process retains a very mild dependence on $\cos\gamma$ and is especially useful for small values of $\cos \gamma$.
+To attribute this signal to EWBG requires information on the mixing angle $\cos\gamma$, for instance through $b$-associated charged Higgs production~\cite{Gori:2017tvg}

-with its same-sign top signature~\cite{Hou:1997pm,Altmannshofer:2016zrn,Kohda:2017fkn,Hou:2018zmg,Altmannshofer:2019ogm}, provides a complementary probe for $\rho_{tc}$.
-In this paper we show how the LHC can conclusively probe the allowed parameter region of this model with the combination of heavy charged and neutral Higgs searches.
+Here the production process is induced by $\rho_{tc}$~\cite{Iguro:2017ysu,Ghosh:2019exx}, while the decay amplitude is proportional to the mixing angle $\cos \gamma$.
+Even in the absence of complex phase information, such a search can test the required particle content and parameter space for the $\rho_{tc}$-EWBG scenario.
+Finally, the exotic top decay